guillermoVicenteGonzalez/guillermoVicenteGonzalez/README.md

 </div>

 ## :technologist: About Me:
 I am a computer science student at usal.
-As a student, my experience is limited but my interest range from domotics and iot, to fullstack web developpement going through game dev
+As a student, my experience is limited but my interests range from domotics and iot, to fullstack web developpement going through game dev

 ## Technologies